dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 files by design.

-Example of content save to the main log file:
+Example of content saved to the main log file:

 ```
 2025-05-29 00:15:53,308 - 8 - INFO - [MAIN] Total processes: 125